kigster/dupervisor/README.md

 [![Test Coverage](https://codeclimate.com/github/kigster/dupervisor/badges/coverage.svg)](https://codeclimate.com/github/kigster/dupervisor/coverage)
 [![Issue Count](https://codeclimate.com/github/kigster/dupervisor/badges/issue_count.svg)](https://codeclimate.com/github/kigster/dupervisor)

-# DuperVisor &tm;
+# DuperVisor™ Pro

+The super-duper awesome library is your best friend if you want an easy way to convert configuration between any one of the supported formats, which at this time are: JSON, YAML, and Windows INI format.

-The super-duper awesome DuperVisor gem is your helper if you want to use a great tool called __supervisord__, which is highly applicable today, but unfortunately uses an [archaic configuration file format](http://supervisord.org/configuration.html) of the decades old Windows INI files (Yuck!)
+This tool was originally created to allow storing configs of another great tool called [__supervisord__](http://supervisord.org), which is still highly applicable today, but unfortunately uses a rather [archaic configuration file format](http://supervisord.org/configuration.html) of the decades old Windows INI format.

-And while we can try to forgive the authors for using Windows environment variable format like %BOOO% (yuck!), but we just could not deal with the INI format.
-Something had to be done about it.
+Whatever your preferences are, the truth is that some of the modern DevOps tools (such as Ansible and SaltStack) are using YAML format extensively to configure the environments.
+Ability to "embed" YAML configuration for a tool like supervisord means that you don't have to go to multiple places to see what is being run everywhere.

+If you enjoy using this converted, please star the repo and we very much welcome all pull requests and contributions.

 ## YAML/JSON vs INI

-Consider the following example taken from the (_supervisord_ configuration documentation)[http://supervisord.org/configuration.html]:
+Consider the following example taken from the [_supervisord_ configuration documentation](http://supervisord.org/configuration.html]):

 ```ini
 [supervisord]